 Preparing for some Azure ML magic!

-Let's reiterate the steps required to get Azure ML up running:
+Part II covered the steps involved in getting Azure ML up running:

 - Feed Azure ML with some data, either historical or current data.